 I think this is about 6 months work.
 But from here you’ll be able to play with React and Node together and from there pretty much anything is possible.
 I always bang on about Wesbos, but honestly doing his courses changed my stars.
 I can’t recommend him enough.

 The Yeezy dating website really blew up online!
-But you hadn't actually made a dating website!
-How did you go about making one quickly without cacking your pants?
+How did you go about making a dating website so quickly?

 When you really want something to work, you'll find a way.
 I think this image pretty much tells you everything you need to know: